10 Day Iceland Ring Road Itinerary

 A gravel path leading up to a lake with high ridges around it outside Seyðisfjörður in Iceland's East Fjords region.

 Most travelers will zip through the East Fjords on their way north, but there’s a lot to be said for slowing down in this region of Iceland.
 It’s an area of incredible, and simple, beauty.
+It also receives very few visitors, so the hikes and viewpoints are often blissfully free of crowds.

 There’s the sleepy town of Djúpivogur, blink-and-you’ll-miss-it Breiðdalsvík, and Stöðvarfjörður, home to a stunning collection of rocks and minerals at Petra’s Stone Collection.